-44. Upon the Effective Date, the Releasing Parties will be deemed to have, and by operation of the Final Approval Order and Final Judgment will have fully, finally, and forever released, relinquished, and discharged any and all past, present, and future claims, actions, demands, causes of action, suits, debts, obligations, and rights or liabilities for injunctive and/or declaratory relief, of any nature and description whatsoever, known or unknown, existing or preexisting, recognized now or hereafter, expected or unexpected, pursuant to any theory of recovery (including, but not limited to, those based in contract or tort, common law or equity, federal, state, or local law, statute, ordinance, or regulation) against the Released Parties, up until and including the Effective Date, that result from, arise out of, are based on, or relate in any way to the practices and claims that were alleged in the Action ("Settlement Class Members' Released Claims"), except that, notwithstanding the foregoing, the Releasing Parties do not release claims for monetary relief or damages.
-The Releasing Parties are forever enjoined from taking any action seeking injunctive and/or declaratory relief against the Released Parties based on any Settlement Class Members' Released Claims.
+44. 14 Upon the implementation of the injunctive relief in \P 39-40, which shall be within 15 60 days of the Effective Date, the Releasing Parties will be deemed to have, and by operation of 16 the Final Approval Order and Final Judgment will have, for injunctive and/or declaratory relief 17 only, fully, finally, and forever released, relinquished, and discharged any and all past, present, 18 and future claims, actions, demands, causes of action, suits, debts, obligations, and rights or 19 liabilities for injunctive and/or declaratory relief, of any nature and description whatsoever, that 20 were alleged or could have been alleged in the Action, known or unknown, existing or preexisting, 21 recognized now or hereafter, expected or unexpected, pursuant to any theory of recovery for 22 injunctive and/or declaratory relief (including, but not limited to, those based in contract or tort, 23 common law or equity, federal, state, or local law, statute, ordinance, or regulation) against the 24 Released Parties, up until and including the Effective Date, that result from, arise out of, or are 25 based on the facts and practices that were alleged in the Action ("Settlement Class Members' 26 Released Claims").
+For clarity and notwithstanding the foregoing or any language in the 27 Agreement, the Releasing Parties do not release claims for monetary relief or damages.
+The

+Releasing Parties are forever enjoined from taking any action seeking injunctive and/or declaratory relief against the Released Parties based on any Settlement Class Members' Released Claims.